 On April 3, 2018, the Company acquired MPI Research, a non-clinical CRO providing comprehensive testing services to biopharmaceutical and medical device companies worldwide.
 The acquisition enhances the Company's position as a leading global early-stage CRO by strengthening its ability to partner with clients across the drug discovery and development continuum.
 The purchase price for MPI Research was \$829.7 million in cash.
 The acquisition was funded by borrowings on the Credit Facility as well as the issuance of the Company's 2026 Senior Notes.
-See Note 9, "Long-Term Debt and Finance Lease Obligations."
 This business is reported as part of the Company's DSA reportable segment.

-The purchase allocation of \$800.8 million, net of \$27.7 million of cash acquired and a final net working capital adjustment of \$1.2 million, was as follows:
+The purchase price allocation of \$800.8 million, net of \$27.7 million of cash acquired and a final net working capital adjustment of \$1.2 million, was as follows:

-April 3, 2018
+Ар oril 3, 2018

 (in thousands)

-Trade receivables (contractual amount of \$35,073) \$ 35,073
+Trade receivables \$ 35,073

 Inventories 4,463

 Other current assets (excluding cash) 5,893

 Property, plant and equipment 128,403

 Goodwill 441,656

 Definite-lived intangible assets 309,200

 Other long-term assets 1,081

 Deferred revenue (23,926)

 Current liabilities (32,885)

 Deferred tax liabilities (65,945)

 Other long-term liabilities (2,213)

 Total purchase price allocation \$ 800,800